Analysis | ‘Warzone Pacific’ loadout guide for Caldera: The best guns, attachments and perks

 Note: “Vanguard”-eligible weapons are in italics.
 Guns with multiple versions are noted in parentheses.

 Let’s start with the “Vanguard” rifles.
-While a number of players fell in love with the laser-beam-like Automaton when “Warzone Pacific” debuted, a recent increase in recoil has pushed it below other alternatives.
-The STG-44 is a good replacement for taking down enemies at range because it does a good amount of damage without too much recoil.
+While a number of players fell in love with the laser-beam-like Automaton when “Warzone Pacific” debuted, an early patch increased its recoil, pushing below other alternatives.
+The most recent update (the week of Jan.
+17) seems to have lessened the gun’s bounce a bit, making it again viable.

+The most frequent “Vanguard” assault rifles you’ll see players carrying are the STG-44 and the Cooper Carbine, both feature very low recoil even at range.
+The STG is a good option for taking down enemies at a distance because it does a good amount of damage relative to its recoil.
+The Cooper Carbine is likewise a strong option, mostly thanks to its ridiculous fire rate when fully kitted out.

 The NZ-41 shines in close-to-medium range engagements.
 Its accuracy and stopping power provide confidence in those firefights.
 Where it fits in the meta remains to be seen, but at the moment, it serves well as a sniper support.
-The Cooper Carbine does too, mostly thanks to its ridiculous fire rate when fully kitted out.
 The BAR has a slow fire rate and small magazine size but it packs quite a punch if you hit your shots, downing enemies with only a handful of bullets.
+Popping shots in a semi-automatic fashion can also improve your accuracy.

 Hobbs noted that most engagements in Caldera are longer range, and optic selection should be adjusted accordingly.
 Even though Caldera and Verdansk are essentially the same size, there are slightly fewer points of interest, and the open areas provide for long-range gunfights.
 He suggests using the SVT-40 PU Scope 3-6x attachment, as it allows you to home in on distant enemies obscured by tropical fauna.